 Here's what a filled out judge's scoring sheet looks like>

 Schedule of Fairs

-Visits can take place any time between the start of the school year and the beginning of the science fair season, roughly from mid-September to the end of November.
-Teachers should make requests to SFAFS through their school's science fair coordinator--the earlier the better.
+Most of our classroom visits take place between the start of the school year and the beginning of the science fair season, roughly from mid-September to the end of November.